 Melissa Prince is working on understanding aggressive interactions using a mouse model.
 Her young career has been quite successful as she has already presented 2 posters at the Society for Neuroscience meeting.

 Our program provides an excellent science background for a wide range of careers.
-You'll find USD biology graduates working in the following careers.
+You'll find our biology graduates working in the following careers.

 |Emergency Room Physician’s Assistant||Sanford Hospital, Vermillion|